-Tragically, we gave this facility an F for its short-term care score.
-In calculating these short-term care grades, we quantify the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
-The goal is to devise a tool for sizing up the rehabilitation services of nursing homes.
-Given its score in this category, we were not surprised to find that this place was well below average in terms of its number of registered nurse and physical therapy hours offered to its residents based on the data we assessed.
-Honestly, this was what we expected here.
-The last statistic we looked at in this area is the number of residents that returned home from the facility.
+Sadly, this nursing home's next most favorable score was short-term care.
+However, with a grade of D in this area, it still performed relatively poorly.
+In crafting these short-term care grades, we analyze the nursing home's skilled nursing services, including those performed by registered nurses, speech therapists, physical therapists and other types of therapists.
+Our purpose is to create a measure for comparing the rehabilitation services of different nursing homes.
+Based on its score in this area, we were not surprised to learn that this facility is well below average in terms of its quantity of registered nurse and physical therapy hours offered to its patients based on the data we assessed.
+Honestly, this was what we expected to find.
+The last measure we considered in this category is the number of residents who returned home from the facility.
 This nursing home struggled quite a bit in this metric as well, with just 0 percent of its patients returning home.
-Unfortunately, this was well below the national average.
+This was quite a bit below average.

 Does this page answer your questions about Richmond Health Care Center?